University Graduate Fellowships

 The supplemented stipend must be in an amount equal to or greater than the average level of support for other teaching assistanships, research assistantships, or fellowships/traineeships in the graduate program.
 Students cannot apply directly for these fellowships, but are nominated by their prospective graduate programs.
 Only doctoral programs are eligible.
 These fellowships do not cover tuition, tuition remission, fees, or health insurance.
 Tuition and health insurance associated with departmental awards will be covered in accordance with Graduate Student Support Plan guidelines.

-The Directors of Graduate Programs will be asked to submit nominations to the Graduate School.
+The Graduate School will send a call for nominations to the Directors of Graduate Programs.
 Every effort will be made to notify departments of decisions within 24 hours of receipt of nominations.

-Please e-mail completed nomination forms to Dr. David Shafer email@example.com.
+Please e-mail Dr. David Shafer firstname.lastname@example.org for any questions regarding the Fellowship.